ivoloshin/schmengen/README.md

 # Schengen-Schmengen 🥯

 A completely vibed project.
-Schengen-Schmengen is a visual 90/180 visa calculator featuring a drag-and-drop timeline, real-time rolling window analysis, and "Safe Start" zones to prevent overstays.
+Schengen-Schmengen is a visual Schengen Area 90/180 visa calculator featuring a drag-and-drop timeline, real-time rolling window analysis, and "Safe Start" zones to prevent overstays.
 Built as an offline-capable PWA with full localization in 8 languages (including Yiddish).

 **Live Site:** [https://schmengen.static.domains/](https://schmengen.static.domains/)